Learning in single cells through dynamical internal representations

 By studying them in a comparative manner, we aim at identifying generic molecular mechanisms through which single-cell learning is realised.

-Application to D. melanogaster Development
+Application to Neuronal Development

-The acquired understanding will enable us to address in vivo how single neurons during D. melanogaster development learn to form, stabilize, or eliminate axonal branches, to generate stereotyped synaptic patterning under highly-variable conditions.
+The acquired understanding will enable us to address in vivo how single neurons during D. melanogaster development learn to form, stabilize, or eliminate axonal branches, to generate stereotyped synaptic patterning under highly variable conditions.

 We argue that providing a broader and generic definition of learning will serve as a unifying framework, linking disparate areas and scales of biology, and offering a basis for addressing fundamental biological questions.